 NCCHC conferences are renowned for their exceptional educational programs, abundant networking and the best commercial exhibitions in this field.
 Since it began in 1977, the National Conference on Correctional Health Care has been the must-attend event of the year.
 Similar in format but smaller in scale, NCCHC's Spring Conference is popular for its content-rich program and cutting-edge topics delivered over four days.
 Each summer, the two-day Correctional Mental Health Care Conference convenes practitioners and administrators seeking to improve mental health and substance abuse services.

 The Certified Correctional Health Professional program recognizes the professionalism of individuals involved in all aspects of correctional health care.
 Participants have earned the highly regarded CCHP designation by demonstrating mastery of national standards and the special knowledge and skills expected of leaders in this complex and ever-changing field.

 Publications and Resources

-Our publications catalog features the NCCHC Standards, as well as Correctional Health Care: Guidelines for the Management of an Adequate Delivery System and many useful works from other publishers.
+Our publications catalog features the NCCHC Standards.
 CorrectCare and the Journal of Correctional Health Care are the leading periodicals in this field.
-Our website offers free access to Guidelines for Disease Management, Position Statements and other resources.
+Our website offers access to our Position Statements and other resources.

-NCCHC offers customized consultation and technical assistance to help correctional facilities with issues such as preparing for accreditation, developing policies and procedures, and assessing alternative solutions to problems.
+Customized consultation and technical assistance are offered through NCCHC Resources, Inc., which assists correctional facilities with issues such as preparing for accreditation, developing policies and procedures, and assessing alternative solutions to problems.